 ||cartong.org & blog.cartong.org

-(formerly Piwik) Cloud.
-The software is configured not to deposit audience measurement cookies on your computer, tablet or phone and, similarly, not to save complete IP addresses in order to preserve the anonymity of online users.
-Since we need a limited number of statistics for our website and blog (see section II.6. for more details), we realized that we could obtain these statistics without enabling cookies on Matomo Analytics: we therefore chose to disable them in line with our vision of responsible data management.
+(formerly Piwik) Cloud solution.
+The software is configured not to deposit audience measurement cookies on your computer, tablet or phone and, in the same fashion not to save complete IP addresses in order to preserve the anonymity of online users.
+Since we need a limited number of statistics for our communication platforms (see section II.6. for more details), we realized that we could obtain these statistics without enabling cookies on Matomo Analytics: we therefore chose to disable them in line with our vision of responsible data management.

 • Third party cookies are deposited by Mailchimp (used for the management of CartONG's newsletters) when you click to access the registration page in order to save your communication preferences.
 As the page in question is not hosted on our website, it is impossible for us to block the cookies in question from our "Cookies